agh372/SuperMarioBrosFight/README.md

 ## Feature

 1) Private lobby can be created
-2) Join the game by adding room-id (No headache of adding the ip address)
+2) Join the game by adding room-id
 3) Engage in battle with your childhood favorite game

 ## Screenshot